-The AC panel is located in the console.
+The AC panel is located in the cabin on the aft wall.
 The following are descriptions of the AC panel equipment and the breakers that protect the accessories:

 AC Volt Meter

 Constantly monitors the voltage levels of the AC system when hooked up to shore power or when using the optional generator.